blazium-engine/blazium-docs/about/list_of_features.rst

   multiple instances of the same project).
 - Open file paths and URLs using default or custom protocol handlers (if registered on the system).
 - Parse custom command line arguments.
-- Any Godot binary (editor or exported project) can be :ref:`used as a headless server <doc_exporting_for_dedicated_servers>` by starting it with the ``--headless`` command line argument.
+- Any Blazium binary (editor or exported project) can be :ref:`used as a headless server <doc_exporting_for_dedicated_servers>` by starting it with the ``--headless`` command line argument.
   This allows running the engine without a GPU or display server.